sandinmyjoints/leveraging-node/talk.md

 - Fluencia has about 8K LOC shared between client and server:
 - Literally common code between front-end and back-end.
 - Shared code makes life easier.
-- Certain things can be done exactly the same between client and server.
+- Certain things can be done exactly the same between client and server, such as (slide)
-- Lessons learned in one place can often be applied to other.
-- Reduced cost of context switching.